 Here's the most useful thing in this entire guide.
 The IRS gives you two ways to avoid underpayment penalties, regardless of how much you actually owe:

 Option one is the easiest.
-Look at line 24 on last year's Form 1040, divide by four, and pay that amount each quarter.
+Find your total tax (line 24 on recent 1040 forms), divide by four, and pay that amount each quarter.
 Even if your income jumps significantly and you owe more at tax time, you won't face a penalty.
 You'll still owe the difference in April, but the penalty is waived.

 This is called the "safe harbor" rule and it's the simplest way to stay out of trouble with estimated taxes.